PhungMinhChien2000/PhungMinhChien2000.github.io/_posts/2023-06-04-Today-is-Chien's-birthday.md

 # Today is Chien's Birthday!

 And let's do a small celebration with a funny quiz!
-A quiz about Chion is the easiest quiz in the world.
+A quiz about Chien is the easiest quiz in the world.
 Do you know why?
 Because everyone loves Chien so much that they know everything about him 🥰